Tourism in the Basque Autonomous Community: Bilbao

-Donostia-San Sebastián
+San Sebastián

-Donostia-San Sebastian is the capital of Gipuzkoa, located between Mounts Urgull and Igeldo, Santa Clara Island and La Concha Bay.
+San Sebastian is the capital of Gipuzkoa, located between Mounts Urgull and Igeldo, Santa Clara Island and La Concha Bay.
 It is currently a modern services city whose "Ensanche" (urban expansion) remains intact, with French-style streets and buildings which were erected at the end of the 19th century to accommodate the European bourgeoisie.
 In recent years the city has added attractions such as the Kursaal Centre, designed by Rafael Moneo and avant-garde works such as the Peine del Viento (Wind Comb), by the sculptor Eduardo Chillida.
 In October 2011 it was selected as the Spanish city with the best cuisine in Europe in the 1st edition of the Traveller's Choice ‘Food & Wine’ awards.

 From the Bretxa Market, source of fresh seasonal produce, one may enter the Parte Vieja/Parte Zaharra (Old Town), with narrow lanes which are home to some of the oldest buildings, such as San Vicente Church and San Telmo Museum, the old Dominican monastery.
 This area is the location of a large bulk of the pintxo (tapa) bars which have made cooking in miniature famous.
 The city has also gained some international fame for its culture, and was named as the European Capital of Culture for 2016.
 It is worth highlighting the International Film Festival (Nazioarteko Zinemaldia), in September, the Jazz Festival (Jazzaldia) and the Musical Fortnight (Musika Hamabostaldia), in summer, and the Horror and Fantasy Film Festival, in autumn.